Vitali-workspace/Vitali-workspace/README.md

 <p>
 I'm Vitalik Slepnyov, a React application developer.
 My specialization is creating interactive, responsive, and user-friendly interfaces using the React ecosystem.
-I received training under the guidance of experienced mentors at Yandex Practicum courses in React development and frontend development.
+I received training under the guidance of experienced mentors from the Yandex Practicum оn React development and frontend development.
 My experience includes working with React frameworks and participating in multiple projects.

 Currently, I'm studying Next.js and Tailwind CSS.
 My plans for professional development include continuing to learn new technologies and frameworks, deepening my knowledge of React and its ecosystem, and participating in new projects.
 In my free time, I'm interested in neurobiology, prompt engineering & AI, crypto (testnets), and fitness.